-A key limitation that the Linux kernel imposes is a compile-time maximum limit on the number of CPUs, namely, CONFIG_NR_CPUS.
+A key limitation that the Linux kernel imposes is a compile-time maximum bound on the number of CPUs, namely, CONFIG_NR_CPUS, along with a typically tighter boot-time bound of nr_cpu_ids.
 In contrast, in user space, there is no hard-coded upper limit on the number of threads.

-Of course, both environments must deal with dynamically loaded code (dynamic libraries in user space, kernel modules in the Linux kernel), which increases the complexity of per-thread variables in both environments.
+Of course, both environments must handle dynamically loaded code (dynamic libraries in user space, kernel modules in the Linux kernel), which increases the complexity of per-thread variables.